4 Steps For Choosing Your Outsourced IT Partner

 - Time zone & proximity.
 Although there are few economic incentives to gather your team in an office, face-to-face contact improves relationships and that can impact important variables like motivation.
 Some outsource teams may make business trips to meet with clients in person (we sometimes do this at Erbis).
 Teleconferencing may be a more cost-friendly solution, in which case you should choose a partner located in a region with a comfortable time difference.

 - Culture differences.
 Cultural aspects can sometimes affect the collaboration and create friction between team members.
 That’s not to say that working with offshore teams is inadvisable if you make an effort to ensure that both teams are on the same page.
 Start with introducing your company, its culture, and values.
 Be clear in wording and be clear on priorities and expectations.
 We at Erbis possess an immense knowledge of working with different cultures from the US West Coast to South-East Asia, treating all cultures and mentalities respectfully.

 - Communication approach.
-When outsourcing, seamless communication becomes a key factor.
+When outsourcing software development, seamless communication becomes a key factor.
 Give a potential outsource partner’s communications a test run before signing the agreement.
 Start an email thread and check: how long did you wait for a response, and did you get answers to all the questions?
 Did they suggest specific approaches or make only general recommendations?
 At Erbis, we match our working hours with the timezones of our US-based clients to bring the most value to our cooperation.
 Still, we recommend writing clear guidelines for communication that contribute to efficiency and mutual understanding.